wkeeling/selenium-wire/README.rst

     driver = webdriver.Chrome(seleniumwire_options=options)

 ``disable_capture``
-    Disable request capture and interception.
+    Disable request interception and capture.
 When ``True`` all requests are passed straight through and no HTTPS decryption takes place.
 Useful for boosting performance if all you want is the upstream proxy functionality.

 .. code:: python